paldhous/ucb/2018/dataviz/md/software.md

 xcode-select --install
  ```
  This will install Xcode's command line tools, which are required for [**MacPorts**](https://www.macports.org/), the installer we will use to install the two software libraries.
  - [Download and install](https://www.macports.org/install.php) the correct version of MacPorts for your Mac OS.
-[This table](https://en.wikipedia.org/wiki/Xcode#Version_comparison_table) shows XCode versions and the minimum Max OS needed to run them.

  - In the Terminal, enter:
  ```R